gocallum/restapi-demo/README.md

    The server will run on port 3000 by default.
 You can modify the `PORT` variable in the code to change the port number.

+2. Access Swagger Documentation:

+   Open your web browser and navigate to `http://localhost:3000/api-docs` to access the Swagger UI for interactive API documentation.
+This UI provides detailed information about the API endpoints, request/response examples, and more.

+3. Interact with the API:

-2. You can use API client tools like `curl` or API testing tools like Postman to interact with the API.
+   You can use API client tools like `curl` or API testing tools like Postman to interact with the API.

+## Swagger Documentation

+This project integrates Swagger for API documentation.
+The Swagger UI provides an interactive way to explore and test the available endpoints.
+The API documentation is automatically generated based on the code annotations.
+To access the Swagger UI:

+- Start the server using `npx ts-node src/index.ts`.
+- Open your web browser and go to `http://localhost:3000/api-docs`.

 ## Endpoints